mplatvoet/kovenant/docs/docs/api/callbacks.md

 ##Multiple Success stories
 You don't have to limit yourself to registering just one callback.
-You can add multiple `success`, `failed` and `always` actions to one single promise.
+You can add multiple `success`, `fail` and `always` actions to one single promise.
 Thus a promise can be passed around and anybody who's interested can get notified.
 Previously registered callbacks don't get overwritten.
 Every callback will be called once and only once upon completion.
 The order of invocation is yet again undefined.

 ```kt
 Promises.async {